6: Application, Recruitment, and Hiring

 Swarthmore also has a strong commitment to hiring from within, and internal applicants are encouraged to apply for positions that match their interests, qualifications, and experience.

-An updated listing of staff position vacancies is continuously available on the Human Resources web site at http://www.swarthmore.edu/Admin/human_resources/employment.htm by clicking on Employment Opportunities.
+An updated listing of staff position vacancies is continuously available on at the Human Resources Web site and clicking on Employment Opportunities.
 The listing provides the title and a brief summary of the jobs currently available, as well as the minimum position requirements.

 If an individual wishes to apply for employment, he/she should complete an electronic Swarthmore application.
 The electronic application form can be accessed at the bottom of each employment opportunity listing by clicking on the application box.
 Completed applications and resumes are submitted directly from the web site.
 For those individuals without access to the internet, a dedicated computer and individual assistance is available in the Human Resources office, Pearson 110.